Title IX and Policy Against Sexual Misconduct

 Reporting an Incident of Sexual Misconduct, and Resources for Victims/Survivors

-Rasmussen College policy strongly condemns and expressly prohibits sexual assault, domestic violence, dating violence, sexual harassment and stalking.
-The full Title IX and Policy Against Sexual Misconduct can be found in the College Catalog/Addendum.
+Rasmussen University policy strongly condemns and expressly prohibits sexual assault, domestic violence, dating violence, sexual harassment and stalking.
+The full Title IX and Policy Against Sexual Misconduct can be found in the University Catalog/Addendum.

 Anyone—whether a student, employee, bystander, witness or other third-party—may report an incident of sexual assault, domestic violence, dating violence, sexual harassment or stalking.
 A report may be made through the Online Reporting System, to college authorities, external resources or to law enforcement.
 Contact information for all of these options is provided below.
 Also, please scroll down to review important considerations in the Victim’s/Survivor’s Rights and Options section of this page.